BaranziniLab/SPOKEsig-Workshop/README.md

 ***http\://localhost:8888/?token=***

-Congratulations, you have successfully started Jupyter notebook in your local machine!
+Congratulations! you have successfully started Jupyter notebook in your local machine!

 Now, let us start running codes.